Murat-Karakaya/makas/README.md

 ### DO CLEANUP:

-Dechain _StartDelay and _PerformScreenshot
+Squeeky Clean

-### TODO:
+### TO DO:

 Text recognition

 Free select (Might never be added)

-Add package builds

 Open image with other applications

-Change exec for debs to be `makas` instead of `org.x.Makas`
+Add an option for a minimum delay before taking the screenshot.

+Add Appimage and nix package builds.

 ## Build and Package

-This project supports building as a Flatpak, Debian package (.deb), and AppImage.
+This project supports building as a Flatpak and Debian package (.deb).

 ### 1. Flatpak
 You need `flatpak-builder` installed.